vladfintina/Java-Projects/README.md

 # Java-Projects
-One client-server application implementing a chat group and some projects of smaller dimension. including use of threads.
+One client-server application(Final Project) implementing a chat group and some projects of smaller dimension. including use of threads.